Need some fresh air? Here’s a list of the 10 best patios in Charlotte.

 This family-owned bar in a repurposed house has been holding it down in Myers Park since 1990.
 The front patio has a bar, flat-screen TVs, fire pits and a retractable awning to keep it accessible when the weather won’t cooperate.
-RIP to the beloved old tree in the middle of the patio that had to be removed when it became a potential safety hazard.

 The Adult Playground

-The popular Korean-inspired barbecue restaurant delivers on all the backyard day party essentials on its back patio.
+The popular Korean-inspired barbecue restaurant delivers on all the backyard day party essentials on its South End back patio.
 They’ve got a huge U-shaped bar, beer pong tables, lawn games (like cornhole and human-sized billiards) and even a fenced dog park.

 This popular wine bar has an enchanting back patio complete with a koi pond.
-Lush greenery and the warm glow of string lights make it feel like a hidden escape from the city less than 2 miles from Uptown.
+Lush greenery and the warm glow of string lights make it feel like a hidden escape from the city less than two miles from Uptown.

 The Patio Row

 Neighbors Mac’s Speed Shop (a southern smokehouse) and SouthBound (a SoCal-inspired taco bar) are linked together by The Music Yard, a huge outdoor performance venue.
 The curb appeal of those three places packed with patrons creates an alluring “patio row” of sorts along the busy South Boulevard corridor.
 Look for free spring and summer outdoor music series at The Yard to see the trifecta in full effect.

 Located about 25 minutes from Charlotte, Hello, Sailor is the perfect venue for a lakeside date — test out tiki cocktails, share crab legs, fight over a lobster roll and enjoy the sunset over Lake Norman.